-Welcome to the website for STS 10, the Reading Lab on Mathematical Models in Social Context, for Spring 2020.
+Welcome to the website for STS 10, the Reading Lab on Mathematical Models in Social Context.

 From supply-demand curves to Feynman diagrams to Punnett squares to the Kinsey scale, our models often have an outsize role in constituting the scientific and social concepts they purport to describe.
 We will spend some time analyzing what models are (broadly and narrowly), and their intended and unintended uses and consequences.
 We will survey the emerging field of algorithmic auditing and algorithmic accountability and will focus on ethical concerns in algorithm design and deployment.

 This reading lab, carrying 2 SHU credit, is intended to be taken alongside any course in which you make mathematical models or algorithms.
 It is designed to pair well with Math 87 (Mathematical Modeling and Computation), but there are dozens of other courses at Tufts that fit the bill, especially in Math, Computer Science, Engineering, and Political Science.

 We will survey the STS literature on models and algorithms, in addition to closely reading about 30 pages per week for discussion.
 The grade will be based solely on contributions to the group discussion.